-Universal Transverse Mercator Military grid projection based on the transverse Mercator projection,
+Universal Transverse Mercator Military grid projection based on the transverse Mercator projection, applied to maps of the Earth's surface extending from the Equator to

 84 degrees north and 80 degress south latitudes.

 UNIX

 A group of operating systems that conform to POSIX standards.
 Commonly used systems include Linux, SGI IRIX, Solaris (SunOS), and Mac OS X.